braithicus/2810ICT-Project-Management-Assignment/Software Design Document.md

 | Description    | x | xxxx |
 | Flow of Events | x | xxxx |
 | Alternate Flow | x | xxxx |

+**FROM RUBRIC: Includes at least 5 detailed use cases, each with comprehensive descriptions and flows.**

 ## 3. Software Design and System Components